ZZQ323/ZZQ323.github.io/font-end-practice/qr-code-component-main/README.md

 ## Continued development

-1. I would like to use grid , and I'm working to finish these again by these.
+1. I would like to use grid , and I'm working to finish these again by these. —— as well as @media service for sure.